 How do you maintain an industrial mixer?

-1. Check Components for Lubrication
+1. How Often Should You Check Mixer Components for Lubrication?

 This is one of the most important general mixer and industrial ribbon blender maintenance tips to keep in mind, and one that is easy to take care of.